ka65359/kai-kong-music-lib/README.md

 2. Run `npm install`
 3. Run `npm run postinstall`
 4. Run `npm run start`
+5. To successfully run this app from localhost you will need to use the `--disable-web-security` in chrome to avoid CORS errors.
 Note: To see information about what other scripts are available run `npm run scripts`.

 This project uses the following technologies: